-- "Alcohol" means the intoxicating agent in beverage alcohol. - "Alcohol concentration (or content), BAC" means the alcohol in a volume of breath expressed in terms of grams of alcohol per 210 liters of breath as indicated by a breath test under 49 CFR Part 40. - "Alcohol use" means the consumption of any beverage, mixture, or preparation, including any medication, containing alcohol. - "Contractor" means a person or organization that provides a safety-sensitive service for a recipient, subrecipient, employer, or operator consistent with a specific understanding or arrangement.
-The understanding can be a written contract or an informal arrangement that reflects an ongoing relationship between the parties. - "Covered Employee" means any person, including an applicant or transferee, who performs or will perform a safety-sensitive function for an entity subject to 49 CFR Part 655. - "Drug" has the meaning of any controlled substances, prescription, or over-the-counter medication. - "EBT (or evidential breath testing device)" means an EBT approved by the National Highway Traffic Safety Administration (NHTSA) for the evidential testing of breath and placed on NHTSA's "Conforming Products List of Evidential Breath Measurement Devices" (CPL), and identified on the CPL as conforming with the model specifications available from the National Highway Traffic Safety Administration, Office of Alcohol and State Programs. - "Employer" means a recipient or other entity that provides public transportation service or which performs a safety-sensitive function for such recipient or other entity.
-This term includes subrecipients, operators, and contractors. - "FTA" means the Federal Transit Administration, an agency of the US Department of Transportation. - "Licensed Medical practitioner" means a person who is licensed, certified, and/or registered, in accordance with applicable Federal, State, local, or foreign laws and regulations, to prescribe controlled substances and other drugs. - "Medical Review Officer (MRO)" means a licensed physician (medical doctor or doctor of osteopathy) responsible for receiving laboratory results generated by an employer's drug testing program who has knowledge of substance abuse disorders and has appropriate medical training to interpret and evaluate an individual's confirmed positive test result together with his or her medical history and any other relevant biomedical information. - "Performing (a safety-sensitive function)" means a covered employee is considered to be performing a safety-sensitive function during any period in which he or she is actually performing, ready to perform, or immediately available to perform any safety-sensitive functions.

-"Prohibited drug" means marijuana, cocaine, opiates, 6-Acetylmorphine, amphetamines, MDMA, phencyclidine.
+"Alcohol" means the intoxicating agent in beverage alcohol.

+"Alcohol concentration (or content), BAC" means the alcohol in a volume of breath expressed in terms of grams of alcohol per 210 liters of breath as indicated by a breath test under 49 CFR Part 40.

+"Alcohol use" means the consumption of any beverage, mixture, or preparation, including any medication, containing alcohol.

+"Contractor" means a person or organization that provides a safety-sensitive service for a recipient, subrecipient, employer, or operator consistent with a specific understanding or arrangement.
+The understanding can be a written contract or an informal arrangement that reflects an ongoing relationship between the parties.

+"Covered Employee" means any person, including an applicant or transferee, who performs or will perform a safety-sensitive function for an entity subject to 49 CFR Part 655.

+"Drug" has the meaning of any controlled substances, prescription, or over-the-counter medication.

+"EBT (or evidential breath testing device)" means an EBT approved by the National Highway Traffic Safety Administration (NHTSA) for the evidential testing of breath and placed on NHTSA's "Conforming Products List of Evidential Breath Measurement Devices" (CPL), and identified on the CPL as conforming with the model specifications available from the National Highway Traffic Safety Administration, Office of Alcohol and State Programs.

+"Employer" means a recipient or other entity that provides public transportation service or which performs a safety-sensitive function for such recipient or other entity.
+This term includes subrecipients, operators, and contractors.

+"FTA" means the Federal Transit Administration, an agency of the US Department of Transportation.

+"Licensed Medical practitioner" means a person who is licensed, certified, and/or registered, in accordance with applicable Federal, State, local, or foreign laws and regulations, to prescribe controlled substances and other drugs.

+"Medical Review Officer (MRO)" means a licensed physician (medical doctor or doctor of osteopathy) responsible for receiving laboratory results generated by an employer's drug testing program who has knowledge of substance abuse disorders and has appropriate medical training to interpret and evaluate an individual's confirmed positive test result together with his or her medical history and any other relevant biomedical information.

+"Performing (a safety-sensitive function)" means a covered employee is considered to be performing a safety-sensitive function during any period in which he or she is actually performing, ready to perform, or immediately available to perform any safety-sensitive functions.

+"Prohibited drug" Identified as marijuana, cocaine, opioids, amphetamines, or phencyclidine at levels above the minimum thresholds specified in 49 CFR Part 40, as amended